sebproell/4C/doc/documentation/src/analysis_guide/preprocessing.rst

 Note that

-- it is not necessary to define boundary conditions in Cubit, since they are not converted to the dat file later on.
+- it is not necessary to define boundary conditions in Cubit.
+This can be done directly in the |FOURC| input file.

 - you should only define node sets, but not sidesets (surface sets).
-The node sets are converted into surface sets if the surface definition is given in the boundary condition control file (<problem>.bc) anyway.
+Side sets are not yet supported in |FOURC|.

 **Other Software**

 Geometry as well as element and node sets can be created in any finite element preprocessor.
-However, the preprocessor should be capable of exporting a file format, which can be converted by the python toolset meshio (see <https://pypi.org/project/meshio/>) into an exodus file, with which the input can be converted into a |FOURC| .dat file.
+However, the preprocessor should be capable of exporting a file format, which can be converted by the python toolset meshio (see <https://pypi.org/project/meshio/>) into an exodus file.

 Also, the exported input file can probably be imported in Cubit, then further edited and eventually exported as an exodus (.e) file.